Top 5 Mistakes That Make AI Writing Obvious

 FAQs

 Think Draft → Scan → Tweak → Rescan.
 A quick pass after the first major rewrite catches structural red flags early.
-A final scan just before publishing verifies that tweaks didn’t reintroduce uniform patterns.
-Two tight loops are usually enough to move from “Detected” to confidently “Human.”
+A final scan ensures tweaks don’t reintroduce uniform patterns.
+Two tight loops usually suffice to confidently shift from “Detected” to “Human.”